stridecolossus/jove-blog/blog/part-5-terrain/panama.md

 return new FieldMapping(local, foreign, transformer);
 ```

-The process for marshalling a structure field is:
+The process of marshalling a structure field is:

 1. Retrieve the value of the field from the structure.